Author: Dr. Teresa Evans | Category: Career Development | January 17, 2017

 We are a musician, we are a nurse, we are a teacher, we are a pilot, we are a chef.
 Well, all of this may be true, but if you are like me you may find yourself having gained all the training to become a BLANK and now you are rethinking your path and asking “What’s next?”

 You are not just one thing.
-We none are!
+No one is!
 We are a combination of all of the experiences that we have had along the way.
-Yes, you trained forever in medical school and residency to become a specialist in pediatric oncology but I’m here to tell you that you are also an advocate (thanks to those years volunteering with the peace core) and a planner (thanks to the medical student events you ran).
+Yes, you trained forever in medical school and residency to become a specialist in pediatric oncology but I’m here to tell you that you are also an advocate (thanks to those years volunteering with the peace corps) and a planner (thanks to the medical student events you ran).

 We are all what I call a “Career Chimera.”
-In biology we refer to organisms that are made up of more than one genome a chimera.
-In greek mythology, a chimera is a monstrous fire-breathing hybrid creature composed of the parts of more than one animal.
-No, you are not a monstor but yes you are composed of more than one thing!
+In biology, we refer to organisms that are made up of more than one genome a chimera.
+In Greek mythology, a chimera is a monstrous fire-breathing hybrid creature composed of the parts of more than one animal.
+No, you are not a monster but yes you are composed of more than one thing!

 So what kind of career chimera am I, you might ask?
 I like to think of myself as a Scientrepreneur.
 I spent many of my academic and classroom years preparing to be a scientist when outside of the classroom I was raised in my mother’s restaurant where I learned and was embedded in the culture of entrepreneurism.
 These traits are still some of my strongest and the lessons that I learned in that restaurant are my most valuable lessons.
 I feel a strong pull as I navigate my career to pursue something with my entrepreneur spirit.
 For those of you who are entrepreneurs at heart, this drive should not be ignored.
 I encourage you to look at yourself differently and see how you would imagine your life and career if you were being true to each of the parts that make up the whole that is you.